mamazlikha/jcdecaux/projet/README.md

 The project contins also hosted service so that you don't need to make any furthur configurations.
 Just go to HostedServiceProxy\bin\Debug and execute HostedServiceProxy.exe in adminstrative mode.
 (Same for HostedServiceRoutingWithBikes).

-Once your both terminals are executed just open index.html file inside the light-client folder and the input your start and destination addresses and hit the "get path" button.
+Once your both terminals are executed just open index.html file inside the light-client folder and then input your start and destination addresses and hit the "get path" button.

 You should wait a little bit (like 15 seconde, yes it's very long Lol ^^) and enjoy the displayed map in leaflet ;)